LaurentTreguier/vscode-uncrustify/README.md

 * `uncrustify.executablePath` (`string`): Path to the uncrustify executable if it's not already in the PATH environment variable.
 * `uncrustify.configPath` (`string`): Path to the uncrustify configuration file.
 Environment variables can be used with both a Windows and a bash syntax (examples: `%SOME_PATH%/dev/uncrustify.cfg`, `$SOME_PATH/dev/uncrustify.cfg`)
+* `uncrustify.graphicalConfig (`boolean`): Toggles the graphical config editor when opening an uncrustify config file.
 * `uncrustify.debug` (`boolean`): Activates logs for debugging the extension.
 Logs should appear in the uncrustify output channel.

 ## Changelog

 See CHANGELOG.md

+## TODO

+- Detect config file version and add ability to update the config file to match the uncrustify executable version
+- Allow saving config files as presets to easily load a custom config file in a new workspace